Geisha in Tokyo

 If you can’t travel, try online with Maikoya

-In the past, it was impossible to meet a geisha for first-timers because, in Kyoto, there is a rule called “ichigensan okotowari” which means the personal reference is necessary for a geisha meeting.
+In the past, it was impossible to meet a geisha for first-timers because, in Kyoto, there is a rule called “ichigensan okotowari” which means a personal reference is necessary for a geisha meeting.

 Luckily for us these days, it’s not so difficult if you’re willing to pay.
 However, it can be difficult if you can’t make it to Kyoto or even Tokyo.
 Maikoya has crafted an ingenious service that allows you to meet a real geisha from Kyoto’s geisha district, no matter your location, online.